St. Louis Personal Injury Lawyer

 Unfortunately, getting the compensation you need isn’t as simple as filing for your damages.
 Instead, you’ll need to prepare to defend your claim.
-Illinois law may hold the other party accountable for their actions, but it can also leave you struggling.
+Missouri law may hold the other party accountable for their actions, but it can also leave you struggling.
 Without the right attention, you could lose your compensation.

 You’ll also need to make sure you’re not also found negligent.
 While you’ll need to focus on the defendant’s negligence, they may try to get your compensation reduced by putting the blame back on you.
 If you’re accused of being partially at fault, your compensation will be reduced by that amount.